AlimBodzhgua/Quiz-Maker/README.md

 # Quiz Maker

-Full Stack web application to make diffrent quizzes with diffrent types of questions and share it with any users.
+Full Stack web application to make diffrent quizzes with diffrent types of questions and share it with any users. <br />
 Frontend part of aplication made in React. <br />
 Backend - ExpressJS with mongodb.